jdevries3133/fast_grader/README.md

 # ⚡️ Grade Like Lightning 🌩

-test ci/cd

 [![Test Suites](https://github.com/jdevries3133/fast_grader/actions/workflows/tests.yml/badge.svg)](https://github.com/jdevries3133/fast_grader/actions/workflows/tests.yml)

 ![Fast Grader Logo](./fast_grader/static/logo.png)

-**Grading in Google Classroom _really_ stinks.**
+**Grading in Online Assignments is not Fun**

 Let's say you are grading a google docs/slides assignment.
 The grading page itself is a javascript behemoth that takes several seconds to load, then the embedded google document itself takes additional seconds to load!
-Then, you will sit around for even longer while the page glitches out as every image, video, animation, and css file moseys its way on in to the page.
+Then, you will sit around for even longer while the page glitches out as every image, video and animation moseys its way on into the page.

 To add insult to injury, Google Classroom has no keyboard shortcuts for advancing between assignments, entering the grading box, etc. It is a painful